Tax (Reporting & Relief)

 - Odin provides the information needed for all of these filings, but don’t handle the filings for the user.
 They need to fill out the forms themselves with the data we provide.

-Odin does not charge your U.S. investors for any of this, but please note that Odin charges additional deal fees per U.S. investor involved in an SPV.
+Odin does not charge your U.S. investors for any of this.

 Tax reporting in other domiciles